alexehrlich/Needigator/README.md

 # Needigator
 Needigator is an acronym of "needs" and "navigator".
-This is an application for any kind of market with listed products.
-The user is able to search products and put them onto a shopping list.
-If a product is not available, the user is able to request it.
+The application allows the users to plan their shopping and find the shortest route with the selected products throug the market.
+The user is able to search all products and offers to build a shopping list.
+The routing is based on a 2D-map without live tracking.
-After selecting all the desired products this application calculates the shortest route through the supermarket to collect all the goods.
-The user can watch the route on a 2D map (imaginary market) and follow the animated shopping baskets.
-When finsished the user is able to mark this list as a favorite shopping list.
-Next time he can choose this list and start right from here.
+More details in Funtionality and Showroom sections below.

 # Purpose
 This was a serious app project, which was presented to a local market.
 The feedback was great, but we did not get the deal, because the cooperative of this market